aeternity/protocol/channels/ON-CHAIN.md

 specified in the update as well.
 The gas fees are going to be paid by the poster of the transaction.
 The state_hash will be the root hash of the updated channel's state trees.
-After applying the contract call to the provided `poi` and updating accounts accordingly, a new channel's state tree is produced.
+After applying the contract call to the provided `offchain_trees` and updating accounts accordingly, a new channel's state tree is produced.
 It MUST have the same value of root hash as the state hash.
 If those do not match the force progress fails but since this can only be determined after the call had been executed, a